Roger Corman: Millennium Films

 Corman sold New World Pictures in January 1983 to a consortium of three lawyers for $16.9 million.

 Under the terms of the contract, he agreed to stay on as a consultant for two years and to provide New World with at least five films they could release.
 New World agreed to distribute all of Corman's films until March 1984.
-He set up a new production company, Millennium – the title of which was taken from the name of a 1981 retrospective of Corman's work at the National Film Theatre of London.
+He set up a new production company, Millennium – the title of which was taken from the name of a 1981 retrospective of Corman's work at the National Film Theatre in London.
 He announced plans to make films budgeted between $2–5 million using cash from his sale of New World to finance personally.
 He announced an intention to make fewer commercial films, movies more like I Never Promised You a Rose Garden and Cries and Whispers.

-Millennium's films included Space Raiders (1983), a science fiction epic using footage and music from Battle Beyond the Stars; Love Letters (1984), a serious drama from Amy Holden Jones; Screwballs (1984), a sex comedy in the vein of Porky's; Suburbia (1984), directed by Penelope Spheeris, which he acquired, Deathstalker; and Kain of Dark Planet (which became The Warrior and the Sorceress).
+Millennium's films included Space Raiders (1983), a science fiction epic using footage and music from Battle Beyond the Stars; Love Letters (1983), a serious drama from Amy Holden Jones; Screwballs (1984), a sex comedy in the vein of Porky's; Suburbia (1984), directed by Penelope Spheeris, which he acquired, Deathstalker; and Kain of Dark Planet (which became The Warrior and the Sorceress).
+Deathstalker was made through Corman's old company, Palo Alto Productions; it was the first in a series of sword and scorcery films he did in Argentina.
+(Corman would ultimately made nine co productions in Argentina with the local company Aries.

 New Horizons

 Corman says people struggled with the name "Millennium" – "nobody could spell it, nobody knew what it meant" – so he changed it to New Horizons by early 1984.

 Corman and the new owners of New World ended up suing each other in March 1985.
 Corman claimed that New World failed to honor their guarantee to distribute his movies at a fee of 15%.
 He sought $400 million in damages and the return of the company.
 He said they refused to distribute School Spirit (1985) and Wheels of Fire.
 He also claimed that New World cheated him distributing Space Raiders, Screwballs and Slumber Party Massacre.
 New World sued Corman in return, claiming he was seeking to return to distribution, and was discrediting New World to potential investors.
 They said Corman bypassed New World for some of his films, such as Columbia's Hardbodies (1984).
-Corman argued "My whole point in selling was to free myself of the burden of running the company and to get guaranteed distribution.
+Corman argued, "My whole point in selling was to free myself of the burden of running the company and to get guaranteed distribution.
 If I can't get my guaranteed distribution, I'm forced to go back to running the company."